 metric memory | latest.
 Just like delta and rate,

-latest with no arguments takes in noisy data and produces a series of points separated by the Lightstep-determined global output period.
+latest with no arguments takes in noisy data and produces a series of points separated by the Cloud Observability-determined global output period.
 Each output point produced by latest takes on the value of the input point that occurred just before it.

 There are dotted arrows in the graphic above because

 latest looks back different distances in different situations.
-In order to understand why the operation works in this way, here’s a brief example.
-Imagine that memory usage was only reported every 5 minutes but Lightstep set the global output period to 1 minute.
+To understand why the operation works in this way, here’s a brief example.
+Imagine that memory usage was only reported every 5 minutes but Cloud Observability set the global output period to 1 minute.
 If latest always looked back just one minute – the length of the global output period – there would be gaps in the aligned data:

 Wouldn’t drawing lines between all points – regardless of whether they’re close neighbors or not – fix this problem?

-Lightstep only draws lines between neighboring output points because it’s useful to have a visual cue when there’s a gap in data.
-In Lightstep, if your metrics stop reporting for ten minutes, you’ll see a gap in data, which can be very useful for debugging instrumentation and identifying outages:
+Cloud Observability only draws lines between neighboring output points because it’s useful to have a visual cue when there’s a gap in data.
+In Cloud Observability, if your metrics stop reporting for ten minutes, you’ll see a gap in data, which can be very useful for debugging instrumentation and identifying outages:

 This is why latest always produces points unless there has been an unusually long gap lapse in reporting.
 You’ll only see gaps in charts when there has been a lapse in reporting or an outage.
 This is how latest can work without specifying a window over which to look back, which in UQL is called an input window.
 It calculates the input window based on the underlying periodicity of the time series it’s aligning.
 In other words, latest lengthens its input window when input points are spaced farther apart and shortens it when input points are spaced closer together, if no input window is specified.